-The Centre of Islamic and Middle Eastern Law (CIMEL), at the School of Oriental and African Studies, University of London, promotes the study and understanding of Islamic law and modern Middle East legal systems.
+The Centre of Islamic and Middle Eastern Law (CIMEL), at SOAS, University of London, promotes the study and understanding of Islamic law and modern Middle East legal systems.
 The site includes reading lists for the study of Islamic law and a list of publications which have resulted from CIMEL’s conferences and lecture series.
 Some documents are reproduced on the site.
 Also accessible here is information and materials relating to the ‘Honour Crimes’ Project (2000-2005), which was jointly co-ordinated by CIMEL and INTERIGHTS.

-Constitute is a recently developed research tool designed to facilitate research into and comparison of the world’s constitutions.
+Constitute is a research tool designed to facilitate research into and comparison of the world’s constitutions.
 Coverage includes most independent states.
 Content may be searched by topic as well as by country.

 The Global section of the Cornell Legal Information Institute site provides links to internet sources of constitutions, legislation, case law and related legal material from around the world, which can be searched by country or by region.
 It also lists resources and document collections of international law.

 Doing Business is a project of the World Bank Group concerned with business regulations and their enforcement.
 This section of the Doing Business site is described as comprising “the largest free online collection of business laws and regulations”.
 Content is searchable by economy (including regional and income groupings as well as individual countries) and by type of law.
 Search results link to the full text of documents which are from official government sources wherever possible.

 Eagle-i is a portal, developed by the Institute of Advanced Legal Studies, linking to worldwide legal information sources on the Web.
 Coverage includes UK, European, foreign, comparative and international law.
-The database can be searched, with options available to limit the search by country, resource type, or organisation.
+The database can be searched, with options available to filter the search by country, resource type, or organisation.